 Must I have cycle experience?

 Yes, it is a must that you have cycle experience and that you are be able to cycle in traffic in your own environment in a safe way.
 You have to got a basic balance on the bicycle and easily can make starts and stops.
+All tours are an easy pace.
+The rpoute of the Pitstop Foodie Tour is hilly.
+A good balance and normal physical health is necessary.

 Will the tour continue when it rains?